To inquire about a dog license application or for information on dog licensing please call (905) 873-2601 ext. 2337

 Southern Ontario has the highest concentration of animal rabies in all of North America.
 Rabies kills animals and people.
 Fifty percent of persons coming in contact with rabies are exposed to it by their household pets.
 Rabies is a fatal disease for which there is no cure once the disease takes hold.
 It is caused by a virus carried in the saliva of a rabid animal which attacks the nervous system.
 It can be transmitted via a bite or when the saliva otherwise gets into an open wound, an eye or the mouth.

 Not all rabid animals foam at the mouth and act madly.
 Some can act calm and tame.
 Therefore, stay away from wild animals even if they are acting friendly.
-Report any wild animal behaving oddly to Halton Hills Canine Control Services at (905) 877-6235.
+Report any wild animal behaving oddly to Omega Canine Control Services at (905) 877-6235.

 If you have been bitten by or exposed to a suspicious animal: